Pratima204/project1/README.md

 4. Create warfile using Jenkins pip command.
 5. Use Nexus as remote repository management tool using port 8081.
 6. Store warfile in nexus.

+Step by Step Procedure.
+1. Install ubuntu OS.
+2. Get game of throne code and login to your github account.
+3. Create a project and copy that file into github account.